-- Fast response system for determining liquid level; personnel monitor gauges and filling and - Liquid level sensing devices regularly tested.
+- Fast response system for determining liquid level; personnel monitor gauges and filling and - Liquid level sensing devices regularly tested. - The current wall height meets the standards but should be monitored if rain events greater than one inch in 24 hours.

-- Observe tanks and juncture boxes often for leaks from piping, tank seams, valves, fittings, gaskets, rivets, and bolts. - Visually inspect tanks, valves, juncture boxes and pumps monthly, and maintain a record of the inspection (Appendix F) at the facility for a period of three years. - Equip each tank with a gauge to monitor oil levels and with vents adequate for fill and withdrawal rates or show that visual observations by oil-handling personnel during filling are adequate overfill protection. - Shut and lock the main outlet valve on each tank when the facility is unattended.
+- Observe tanks and juncture boxes often for leaks from piping, tank seams, valves, fittings, gaskets, rivets, and bolts. - Visually inspect tanks, valves, juncture boxes and pumps monthly, and maintain a record of the inspection (Appendix VI) at the facility for a period of three years. - Equip each tank with a gauge to monitor oil levels and with vents adequate for fill and withdrawal rates or show that visual observations by oil-handling personnel during filling are adequate overfill protection. - Shut and lock the main outlet valve on each tank when the facility is unattended. - Cap and lock receiving funnel and pipe connections as well as withdrawal standpipe or discharge ports when not in use.

-- Cap and lock receiving funnel and pipe connections as well as withdrawal standpipe or discharge ports when not in use. - After precipitation events, perform inspection of standing water collected within the secondary containment area(s) for an oily sheen.
+- After precipitation events, perform inspection of standing water collected within the secondary containment area(s) for an oily sheen.
 Any oil will be removed by means of absorbent material, which will be properly disposed of or pumped to a container and disposed of by a used oil vendor.
 If no oil sheen is present, the containment area may be drained.
 If oil sheen is present, the water will be pumped or containerized for disposal by appropriate means.
 The drainage of secondary containment areas needs to be documented per 40 CFR 112.8(c)(3)(iv) and records kept on site for at least three years.
-A dike water drainage log to document each release of water is included as Appendix G. - Valves to control drainage from secondary containment areas will be unlocked and opened only after the standing water has been inspected by SPCC-trained Facility personnel. - A supply of oil-absorbent material will be kept on-site for cleanup of small spills.
+A dike water drainage log to document each release of water is included as Appendix VII. - Valves to control drainage from secondary containment areas will be unlocked and opened only after the standing water has been inspected by SPCC-trained Facility personnel. - A supply of oil-absorbent material will be kept on-site for cleanup of small spills.